-Debt is the largest category of investment securities in the U.S. investment universe, with securities valued at $38.1 trillion at the end of 2012.
-That’s more than twice the size of the U.S. equity market, which was valued at $18.7 trillion.1
+Debt is the largest category of investment securities in the U.S. investment universe, with securities valued at $39.4 trillion at the end of 2016.
+That's substantially greater than the U.S. equity market, which was valued at $27.4 trillion.*

 But while the concepts of risk and return may be common to both debt and equity, debt investment has its own language, principles, and metrics.
 Familiarity with these unique aspects is important for complete understanding of the market.